 Not always.
 And if you’ve ever experienced your cream or your foundation clumping up and forming little embarrassing rolls all over your face, you’ll know what I mean.

 So why does this happen?
+Why is our moisturiser rolling off our skin even a thing?
 Are there certain products that are more prone to this so-called ‘pilling’ than others?
 Are we applying these products right?
 Are we preparing our skin correctly?
 Let’s find out…

-If you’ve ever noticed little rolls of face cream or foundation (or a mix of both) on your face after you’ve carefully applied everything, you’ve experienced product pilling.
+Have you ever noticed that your face cream rolls off?
+Or your foundation, or a mix of both, creates little rolls of product on your face after you’ve carefully applied everything?
+Then you’ve experienced product pilling.
 You may not have heard of it, but most of us have experienced it at some point.

-Pilling can occur straight away after applying face creams and makeup (or after just applying face cream, it doesn’t just happen with makeup, it can still happen if you don’t wear makeup).
+Pilling can occur straight away after applying face creams and makeup (or after just applying face cream, it doesn’t just happen with makeup, it can still happen if you don’t wear makeup, and what’s more if you use a cream foundation, the problem is probably worse than if you used a powder foundation).
 Or it can happen a few hours afterwards.
 If it does happen, it’ll feel like little oily balls of product resting on your face.

-If you have experienced pilling, try as you might to brush away all those annoying little rolls, they won’t disappear.
+If your face cream rolls off, try as you might to brush away all those annoying little rolls, they won’t disappear.
 Short of taking all your makeup off, washing your face and starting all over again, there isn’t much else you can do in that immediate moment.

 There are a few reasons why pilling happens.
 Here’s a list of the most common reasons why your face cream is rolling off, and what you can do about them.